-In this post, Craig and I (Jeff) looked at the choices we parents face every day with trying to navigate when and how to support and grow our kids.
+In this post, we looked at the choices we parents face every day with trying to navigate when and how to support and grow our kids.

 We strive to balance between keeping them safe and allowing them the freedom to learn, grow, and yes; get hurt and make mistakes.

 Ultimately, we looked at the best ways that we can learn how to encourage your child to play independently.